alevnyacow/metrics/internal/README.md

 ### generator

-Functionality of metrics generation and obtaining api links to update them.
+Functionality of metrics generation and obtaining API links to update them.

 ### memstorage